sleepy909/cpassman/branches/2.0b1/readme.txt

 ------------------------------------------  CHANGELOG  ----------------------------------------------
 v2.0
-* improvement: roles administration page [112]
-* improvement: date and time format in selectlist [111]
-* improvement: loggin item accessed and copied [95]
-* improvement: migrating old httprequest to jquery json format
-* corrected: js library used not compliant with IE9
-* corrected: extra characters in front of passwords [108]

-v2.0b5
-* improvements: added Japanese translation by Shinji
-* improvement: added direct link to KBs in item overview
-* improvement: link from KBs to items
-* improvement: search and open a folder [55]
-* improvement: backup system based on server CRON [91]
-* improvement: encrypted passwords in database by salt [86]
-* improvement: KB management is encrypted [89]
-* fixed: strings error in upgrade.php pages
-* improvements: [87 , 101]
-v2.00
 * Licence has changed from CC BY-NC-ND to CC BY-ND
 * improvement: convert cPassMan to UTF-8 charset
 * improvement: all data exchanges concerning items are encrypted based on AES-256